-- Q. What is a mouse used for? - Q. Name the pointing device. - Q. Name the two types of mouse. - Q. Which finger must be placed on left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / dragging. - Q. What is the meaning of single-click / double-click / right-click? - Q. What is single-click / double-click / right-click used for?
+- O. What is a mouse used for? - Q. Name the pointing device. - Q. Name the two types of mouse. - Q. Which finger must be placed on left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / dragging and dropping. - Q. What is the meaning of single-click / double-click / right-click? - Q. What is single-click / double-click / right-click used for?

-After explaining the chapter, let the students do the course book exercises given on Pages 50, 51 and 52 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 53 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 50 to 52 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 52 and 53 of the main course book to imbibe Digital Literacy skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 53 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 53 of the main course book will enhance the ability of the students and serve as a Creativity & Innovativeness and Digital Literacy activity.